Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

 **1.2)** While Ubuntu is downloading, you will need some other programs to help with the setup and installation.
 To burn the Ubuntu ISO image to a USB thumb drive, you will use a program called Rufus which can be downloaded from [HERE](https://releases.ubuntu.com/20.04/).
 You will also use a piece of software called PuTTY, available [HERE](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Putty is a free and open-source terminal emulator, serial console and network file transfer application.
-You will use Putty to execute commands on the Ubuntu machine from your
+You will use Putty to execute commands on the Ubuntu machine from your Windows PC.
-Windows PC.
 (Use Terminal on a Mac).

 **1.3)** You will now create a bootable USB drive using Rufus and the Ubuntu image you have downloaded.
-Open Rufus and choose your USB from the drop-down menu and then select the Ubuntu ISO image you downloaded and click Start.
+Insert a blank USB drive of at least 8gb into your PC, open Rufus and choose your USB from the drop-down menu.
+Now select the Ubuntu ISO image you downloaded, and click Start.
 If you get any prompts, select OK or Yes to continue.

 **1.4)** Insert the USB you have just made into the new machine, connect a monitor, Ethernet cable, keyboard and mouse, and power on the machine.
 You will need to select the USB drive as the boot device, to do this, you will need to press something like F12 or DEL on your keyboard immediately when the machine is powered on.

-**1.5)** The first screen you should be able to select from is the **Welcome screen** where you will select your language.
+**1.5)** The first screen you should be able to select from is the **Welcome** screen where you will select your language.

 **1.6)** Next will be **Keyboard Configuration**.
 If you are using something other than English US, use the arrow keys on your keyboard to arrow up and select the correct type.
 When the correct selection is made, select DONE.

 **1.7)** Next will be **Network Connections**.
 Make sure you can see an IP listed.
-Depending on your network configuration, it will show something like DHCPv4 192.168.1.150/24.
+Depending on your network configuration, it will show something like `DHCPv4 192.168.1.150/24`.
 The info you need to make a note of here is the IP as you will use this to connect to the machine later, in this case, 192.168.1.150.

 **1.8)** Next will be **Configure Proxy**.
 Skip this screen by selecting DONE, we do not need to enter anything.